Enigmatic-Smile/docs/reimbursement.md

 ### History

-In the Credits dashboard view you have access to your credits purchases in Purchased credits and spent usage in Reimbursements.
-Read more information on the credits history [API endpoint]().
+In the Credits dashboard view you have access to your credit purchases in _Purchased credits_ and credit spent in _Reimbursements_.
+Read more information on the credits history [endpoint](https://reference.fidel.uk/reference).

 ![Credits history](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/credits-history.gif "Credits history")